-- There is a need for real-time displays of data to inform rapid decision making and tracking of consumers during their crises. - There is a need to develop a data-driven quality improvement approach to inform clinical, cultural and system changes that will lead to improved outcomes for people in crisis on the Gold Coast. - There is a need to add to the local evidence base through research and evaluation of crisis reform initiatives. - New models of service to respond to mental health crisis will require training and support to ensure success. - With lived experience workers a central component of the crisis service models, there are specific needs to ensure enough peer workers and appropriate support systems are in place. - Opportunities for shared training across organizations can assist in achieving a consistent approach and shared language, attitudes and beliefs which will be important in an integrated network of care and include: - o training developed to support all underlying principles and new models of service - $\circ$ opportunities to enhance connections of networks of services through shared training - lived experience workforce training - all staff receive training on crisis intervention, trauma-informed care, lived experience principles.
+- There is a need to develop a data-driven quality improvement approach to inform clinical, cultural and system changes that will lead to improved outcomes for people in crisis on the Gold Coast. - There is a need to add to the local evidence base through research and evaluation of crisis reform initiatives. - New models of service to respond to mental health crisis will require training and support to ensure success. - With lived experience workers a central component of the crisis service models, there are specific needs to ensure enough peer workers and appropriate support systems are in place. - Opportunities for shared training across organizations can assist in achieving a consistent approach and shared language, attitudes and beliefs which will be important in an integrated network of care and include: - o training developed to support all underlying principles and new models of service - opportunities to enhance connections of networks of services through shared training - lived experience workforce training - o all staff receive training on crisis intervention, trauma-informed care, lived experience principles.